MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/driver-implementation-details.md

 [**KSPROPERTY\_AUDIO\_VOLUMELEVEL**](./ksproperty-audio-volumelevel.md)

-And to complete the implementation of driver support for hardware-offloaded audio processing, new properties have been added to the **KSPROPSETID\_ Audio** property set.
+And to complete the implementation of driver support for hardware-offloaded audio processing, properties are available to the **KSPROPSETID\_ Audio** property set.

-Here are the new **KSPROPSETID\_ Audio** properties:
+Here are the **KSPROPSETID\_ Audio** properties:

 [**KSPROPERTY\_AUDIO\_LINEAR\_BUFFER\_POSITION**](./ksproperty-audio-linear-buffer-position.md)